DanBurkhardt/DriverKitUserClientSample/README.md

 ### System Extension Utils

-- Check if SIP is enabled or disabled (disable if you don't have a DriverKit entitlement Apple)
+- Check if SIP is enabled or disabled (disable if you don't have a DriverKit entitlement from Apple)
     - `csrutil status`

 - Enable developer mode: